 The main objective of the Computational Biology PhD is to train the next generation of scientists who are both passionate about exploring the interface of computation and biology, and committed to functioning at a high level in both computational and biological fields.

 The program emphasizes multidisciplinary competency, interdisciplinary collaboration, and transdisciplinary research, and offers an integrated and customizable curriculum that consists of two semesters of didactic course work tailored to each student’s background and interests, research rotations with faculty mentors spanning computational biology’s core disciplines, and dissertation research jointly supervised by computational and biological faculty mentors.

 The Computational Biology Graduate Group facilitates student immersion into UC Berkeley’s vibrant computational biology research community.
-Currently, the Group includes over 44 faculty from across 14 departments of the College of Letters and Science, the College of Engineering, the College of Natural Resources, and the School of Public Health.
-Of these, 26 faculty (Core Members) are available as potential dissertation research advisors for Computational Biology PhD students, with more available for participation on doctoral committees.
+Currently, the Group includes over 46 faculty from across 14 departments of the College of Letters and Science, the College of Engineering, the College of Natural Resources, and the School of Public Health.
+Many of these faculty are available as potential dissertation research advisors for Computational Biology PhD students, with more available for participation on doctoral committees.

 - Perform three rotations with Core faculty (one rotation with a non-Core faculty is acceptable with advance approval)

 - Complete a course in the Responsible Conduct of Research

 - Complete experimental training (see below)

 Entering students are required to complete three laboratory rotations during their first year in the program to seek out a Dissertation Advisor under whose supervision dissertation research will be conducted.
 Students should rotate with at least one computational Core faculty member and one experimental Core faculty member.
 Click here to view rotation policy.

 Course Work & Additional Requirements